-- Support Analysts need immediate insights into the status of all key services across the business, to best serve stakeholders quickly and with accurate information.
+- Support Analysts need immediate insights into the status of all key services across the business to best serve stakeholders quickly and with accurate information.

 - DevSecOps need to provide insights into the lower and production environments, to increase accountability for security, and deliver secure services faster with reduced business and customer risk.

 The Content Pack for Splunk Observability Cloud can help you meet these needs.
-It brings together Splunk Synthetic Monitoring, Splunk Infrastructure Monitoring, and Splunk APM and Splunk Real User Monitoring into a single view within Splunk IT Essentials Work and Splunk ITSI, giving you the ability to drill into results with a few clicks, and a deep link into Splunk Observability Cloud in context.
+It brings together Splunk Synthetic Monitoring, Splunk Infrastructure Monitoring, Splunk APM and Splunk Real User Monitoring into a single view within Splunk IT Essentials Work and Splunk ITSI, giving you the ability to drill into results with a few clicks, and a deep link into Splunk Observability Cloud in context.

 The Content Pack provides: